campfireunion/docs/docs/1.0/flipside/how-tos/show-tools/how-to-use-the-teleprompter.md

 # How to use the teleprompter

-Flipside Studio features a teleprompter for actors to be able to refer to scripts during production.
+Flipside features a teleprompter for actors to be able to refer to scripts during production.

 > **Note:** To customize your scripts, [log into your creator account on flipsidexr.com](flipsidexr.com/user) then go to **Projects** and click on the **Scripts** link for the project you wish to add them to.
 Scripts belong to a project so they can be shared with the whole project team.